 - What does a healthy tendon look like?

 - A healthy tendon has a high expression of mature Type I collagen, which is very strong.
 Further, healthy tendons have an organized and highly cross-linked array of these collagen fibers.

 - What does an injured tendon look like?

 - An injured or healing tendon basically has the opposite.
-It has high levels of immature type III collagen that’s weak and much less organized.
+It has high levels of immature type III collagen that’s weak and much less organized and cross-linked.

 So, it’s this high proportion of organized type I collagen that’s the key factor of healthy tendons.
 Now, why is exercise important?

 - Well, studies show that immobilization leads to the formation of irregular and uneven collagen fibers.
 Further, it decreases the total weight of the tendon, its stiffness, and tensile strength.

 - Exercise on the other hand, helps provide the necessary force to orient the collagen along the direction of force.
 Tendons exhibit greater cross-sectional area, greater tensile strength, and an increased production of type I collagen in response to physical training.

 - Yes, tendons are known for their slow healing due to them being hypovascular and hypocellular.
 It takes some time for the type I collagen to take precedence over the type III, and the tendon is much weaker up to that point.
 Even a year after a tear, the healed tissue shows inferior mechanical and biochemical properties compared to the original.
 Due to this, too much physical training too soon can be detrimental.